zpetko63/zpetko63/README.md

 ### About Me 🌐
-- I am a junior interested in Data Science, Financial Forecasting/Modeling, and Sports.
+- I am a junior at The University of Notre Dame
+- Im interested in Data Science, Financial Forecasting/Modeling, and Sports.
 - I am a thrower on the Notre Dame Men's Track and Field Team.
 I throw Shot Put, Discus, Hammer, and Weight.

 ### Tech Toolbox 🛠️